 Achilles tendon rupture

 A sudden onset of pain, weakness, and swelling along the achilles tendon could be a sign of an achilles tendon rupture.
 It is more common in competitive athletes during sprinting or jumping movements as can be seen in track and field, basketball, and soccer.
+This injury can also be more common in individuals in their 30s and 40s due to tendinopathy and chronic degenerative changes to the achilles tendon.

 If you have experienced sudden pain along with a “pop” type of injury in your achilles area, it is important to see a sports medicine specialist for a careful history and physical paying close attention to your achilles tendon.